Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 DC Non-Indexable and DC Indexable Pages

-“DC” (Duplicate Content) pages split into two distinct problem categories.
-Non-indexable DC pages — pages with duplicate content that are already carrying a noindex directive or canonical pointing elsewhere — represent correct handling.
-Indexable DC pages — pages with duplicate content that are still being indexed — are a direct quality signal problem.
+Duplicate content (DC) pages split into two distinct problem categories.
+Non-indexable DC pages — pages with duplicate content already carrying a noindex directive or canonical pointing elsewhere — represent correct handling.
+Indexable DC pages are the problem: duplicate content still being actively indexed dilutes the domain’s topical authority signals and wastes crawl budget on content that adds no incremental value.

-Google does not algorithmically penalise duplicate content, but it does consolidate ranking signals toward the canonical version and may suppress or de-prioritise duplicates.
-At scale, large volumes of indexable duplicate pages dilute the domain’s perceived topical authority and waste crawl budget on content that adds no incremental value.
+Google doesn’t algorithmically penalise duplicate content, but it consolidates ranking signals toward the canonical version and may suppress or de-prioritise duplicates.
+At scale, large volumes of indexable duplicate pages quietly suppress the domain’s quality perception.

 Part 3: 404 Errors — Hard, Soft, and Misconfigured